 This can help in saving the efforts and time so that one need not go around searching for the minor details.
 With this, one need not compile his own list.
 Moreover, it’s a very extensive and well-organized sheet with respect to the topic.

 2.Cheat Sheet for Android Design

-The cheat sheet for Android design is a wonderful infographic developed by a mobile designer Meghen Dever from Double Encore, Inc. The Android design guide offers these details, though it’s easier to read it in this unique compilation.
+The cheat sheets for Android design is a wonderful info-graphic developed by a mobile designer Meghen Dever from Double Encore, Inc. The Android design guide offers these details, though it’s easier to read it in this unique compilation.
 This was devised for use internally in the company, though they later decided that it would be a great way to save time and so shared it with the entire community.

 .
 Android text fields, spinners, seek bars, switches, pickers, and usage cases.

 .
 Nine patch assets with the inclusion of layout abilities of optical bounds.

 .
 Suitable padding for UI components.

 .
 Sizes of Android devices and their related component sizes.